prosper-community/prosper-website-front-end/readme.md

 - Once satisfied with the state of `src`, you can run the `foundation build` task which will compile and minify all your scripts into one script, process  and minify all your styles into one stylesheet, and all your pages through the layouts into individual HTML pages.
 It will also compress your images using [gulp-imagemin](https://github.com/sindresorhus/gulp-imagemin).
 It puts everything into a root-level `dist` folder which can then be put into the CMS in production.

 ## Front-End & Prosper CMS + Blog
-All changes to the website should start at this front-end repo and when everything is good to go built into a `dist` folder that can be then extended into the [Prosper CMS + Blog]().
+All changes to the website should start at this [Prosper Website Front-End ](https://github.com/prosper-community/prosper-website-front-end) repo and when everything is good to go built into a `dist` folder that can be then extended into the [Prosper CMS + Blog](https://github.com/prosper-community/prosper-website-cms-and-blog).
 If you find an issue with the front-end of the Prosper CMS + Blog, please fix it in this front-end repo *first* and then add it to the CMS.
 This will keep the two repos consistent and up-to-date.

 A basic workflow for this could be: